• Skip to primary navigation

 Can I make Korean pork chops in advance?

-This can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat.
+Korean pork chops can be made up to 4 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

 • Jeyuk Bokkeum (Korean Spicy Pork)